On lower bounds for the bias-variance trade-off: Introduction

 For function estimation in the Gaussian white noise model, the variance blows up if the estimator is constrained to have a bias decreasing faster than the minimax rate.
 In the sparse sequence model and the high-dimensional regression model with sparsity $\ll \sqrt{n},$ a different phenomenon occurs.
 For estimators with bias bounded by constant$\times$minimax rate, the derived lower bounds show that a sufficiently small constant already enforces that the variance must be larger than the minimax rate by a polynomial factor in the sample size.
 Interestingly, for an estimator achieving the minimax estimation rate, the rate of the variance can be of a smaller order than the rate of the squared bias and therefore, variance and squared bias do not need to be balanced.

 Summarizing the results, for all of the considered models a non-trivial bias-variance trade-off could be established.
 For some estimation problems, the bias-variance trade-off only holds in a worst-case sense and, on subsets of the parameter space, rate-optimal methods with negligible bias exist.
 It should also be emphasized that for this work only non-adaptive setups are considered.
 Adaptation to either smoothness or sparsity induces additional bias.
 The bias-variance trade-off problem can also be rephrased by asking for the optimal estimation rate if only estimators with, for instance, small bias are allowed.
 In this sense, the work contributes to the growing literature on optimal estimation rates under constraints on the estimators.
 So far, major theoretical work has been done for polynomial time computable estimators \cite{MR3127849, pmlr-v30-Berthet13}, lower and upper bounds for estimation under privacy constraints \cite{6686179, 2018arXiv180501422R, MR4227314}, and parallelizable estimators under communication constraints \cite{NIPS2013_4902, MR4134798}.

 The paper is organized as follows.
 In Section \ref{sec.general_low_bds}, we provide a number of new abstract lower bounds, where we distinguish between inequalities bounding the change of expectation for two distributions and inequalities involving an arbitrary number of expectations.
 The subsequent sections of the article study lower and upper bounds for the bias-variance trade-off based on these inequalities.
 The considered setups range from pointwise estimation in the Gaussian white noise model (Section \ref{sec:gauss_wn} and Section \ref{sec.reduction}) and a boundary estimation problem (Section \ref{sec.boundary}) to high-dimensional models in Section \ref{sec.highdimensional}.
-Section \ref{sec.mean_deviation} serves as an outlook to generalizations of the bias-variance trade-off.
-Specifically, we study the mean absolute deviation and derive a lower bound for the trade-off between bias and mean absolute deviation considering again pointwise estimation in the Gaussian white noise model.
 Section \ref{sec.discussion} discusses some aspects underlying a formal definition of the bias-variance trade-off and the connection between the approach in this work and minimax lower bounds.
 All proofs are deferred to the Supplement.